Drums in communication: What is transmitted

+Two different types of traditional drum communication are found in Africa.
+The first type associates each idea with a particular rhythmic pattern, and the second type represents spoken utterances by mimicking their accentual profiles.

 Drum communication methods are not languages in their own right, though they can be based on spoken languages.
 In such cases, the sounds produced are conventionalized or idiomatic signals based on speech patterns.
 The drummed messages are normally very stereotyped and context-dependent; speakers of true languages have the ability to form new combinations and expressions that will immediately be understood by the listener, but that is not the case in drum communication.

 In Central and East Africa, drum patterns represent the stresses, syllable lengths and tone of the particular language.
 In tone languages, where syllables are associated with a certain tone, some words are distinguished only by their suprasegmental profile.
 Therefore, syllable drum languages can often transfer a message using the tonal phonemes alone.

 In certain languages, the pitch of each syllable is uniquely determined in relation to adjacent syllables.
 In these cases, messages can be transmitted as rapid beats at the same speed as speech, as the rhythm and melody both match the equivalent spoken utterance.

 Misinterpretations can occur due to the highly ambiguous nature of the communication.
 The ambiguity is reduced by context effects and the use of stock phrases.
 For example, in Jabo, most stems are monosyllabic.
 By using a proverb or honorary title to create an expanded version of the name of a person, animal, or object, the indistinguishable single beat of an ordinary name can be replaced with a particular rhythmic and melodic motif for each subject.
 In practice not all listeners understand all of the stock phrases; the drum language is understood only to the level of each person's immediate concern.